 Everyone wants to be happy.
 There is no argument about that.
 The question is, what will make you happy?
 If happiness is your ultimate life goal, where will you spend most of your time and energy?
 Will you focus on gaining financial abundance, good health, strong relationship, successful career or prestige and power?
 What do you need to achieve to have a good life?
-A Harvard Study that started in the late 1930s have been examining this question for years now.
+A Harvard Study that started in the late 1930s has been examining this question for years now.
 It is the longest study that has ever been done.
 So, what makes a good life?

 The Harvard Study of Adult Development otherwise known as the Grant Study, had followed 724 men, year after year, from the time they were teenagers, to their marriage and career life all the way to their old age.
-While the original 268 men were from Harvard University, the remaining 456 men were from Boston’s poorest neighbourhood.
+While the original 268 men were from Harvard University, the remaining 456 men were from Boston’s poorest neighborhood.
 For years, the men agreed to have regular extensive interviews, together with a series of physical and physiological examinations to determine their physical, mental and emotional well being.

 Some of these men became workers and bricklayers.
 Others became alcoholic and developed schizophrenia.
 At the same time, a great number of them achieved great success and became doctors and lawyers.
 One of them even became a US President.